20% Off Sitewide!

 During sleep, the body is able to slow down and restore itself; repairing tissue, regenerating cells, adjusting metabolism and hormones as well as consolidating memories and processing facts and emotions from the day.
 It also affects cognitive function, which is related to memory, language, attention and decision making.

 With poor sleep, simple tasks such as driving and communicating can be hindered.
-Insufficient sleep has also been linked to health issues such as cardiovascular risk, diabetes and weight gain.
+Insufficient sleep has also been linked to health issues such as cardiovascular risk, diabetes, weight gain, and sleep disorders.
 Poor sleep has an impact on insulin sensitivity, metabolic hormones and has also been linked to behaviours such as smoking, alcohol use and sedentary lifestyle.
 In terms of mental health, poor sleep has been shown to be related to depression and anxiety.

 Sleep and Productivity